quantiacs/documentation/en/source/data/bls.md

 - [Futures - BLS Macro Data](https://github.com/quantiacs/strategy-futures-bls/blob/master/strategy.ipynb) This template
   uses data from the Bureau of Labor Statistics for trading futures contracts.

-> This strategy leverages BLS data on flour prices and uses EMA and TRIX indicators to identify trends, generating
+> This strategy uses BLS data on flour prices with EMA and TRIX indicators to identify trends and produce
-> position weights for Nasdaq 100 stock
+> position weights for Nasdaq 100 stocks.

 ```python
 from IPython.display import display